Tax relief - hypothetical interest on subsidies and retained profit

 Is the gift a tax deductible cost for the giver (provider)?

 The purchase of a gift will constitute a tax cost, provided that the expenditure is incurred in order to generate income or to maintain or secure a source of income.
 In practice, this means that gifts should bear a company logo, of low value, and their delivery should be massively for advertising purposes (i.e. promoting the brand or products of the company).
 In addition, when input VAT on the purchase of gifts is not deductible, it is a tax deductible cost.
 In contrast, elegant and valuable gifts given to selected contractors and gift baskets in which we place branded sweets and alcohols are used to build or maintain good relationships and create a favorable image of the company, are representative and do not charge tax costs.

 Mandatory split payment method

 Split payment method

 The split payment method (MPP) in a mandatory form for some transactions enters into force from November 1 2019.

 MPP includes invoices for transactions that meet two conditions in total:

-- the transaction concerns the purchase of goods and services listed in Annex 15 to the Act on VAT, which includes transactions of purchase of goods and services previously listed in Annex 14, 13 and 11 of the VAT Act, covered by the reverse charge mechanism and joint and several liability, including parts and accessories for motor vehicles, coal and coal products, electrical machinery and equipment, parts and accessories thereof,
+- the transaction concerns the acquisition of goods and services listed in Appendix 15 to the VAT Act, which includes transactions for the purchase of goods and services mentioned so far in Annex 14, 13 and 11 of the VAT Act, covered by the reverse charge mechanism and joint and several liability, and inter alia parts and accessories for motor vehicles, coal and carbon products, electrical machinery and equipment, their parts and accessories,

-- the total amount due from the invoice (i.e. the gross value of the entire invoice) exceeds PLN 15.000,00.
+- the total receivable resulting from the invoice (ie the gross value of the entire invoice) exceeds the value of PLN 15.000,00.